Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 - VendorId
 - ChannelId

-These credentials are required to be passed as header parameters under the EFXHeader parameter.
+Some of these credentials are required to be passed as header parameters under the EFXHeader parameter.
 For more information, refer to the [EFXHeader](?path=docs/api-ref-EFX-header.md) section.

 **Generating an Access Token**